Where do you want to go next?

 For another, in SaaS, the lines between marketing/sales/support are blurred.

-In a traditional company, you have the luxury of time to develop a marketing campaign for a new product.
+In a traditional company, you have the luxury of time developing a marketing campaign for a new product.
 Then, after deployment, you can measure the effectiveness of your campaign fairly easily.

 SaaS Marketing is about developing a holistic customer acquisition and retention strategy that enables you to grow your business with certainty.